We wanted to share with you the amazing story of HAPPA Millie, who was rehomed back in summer of 2012.

 After a few months of bonding, light hacking, forest walk and occasional work in the paddock the family decided it was time for ‘formal schooling’ and by February 2013, Millie was being schooled nearly three times a week.

 Millie has made so much progress, so much so that she even went on to participate in Summer Camp at the family’s local riding club.
 Maddie and Millie did three of them back to back, taking part in Cross Country, Dressage, Show-Jumping and a lot of Schooling.
 Millie is now regularly jumping 1 metre jumps with 1m spreads and now canters beautifully.

 For the future, the family hope to have Millie involved in the local Pony Club.

 “Millie is a brilliant all-rounder so we feel she will do well.
 She’s six now and ready to begin specialist work.
 We think Maddie and Millie will go down the jumping route.
 HAPPA Jacko enjoys doing his own thing, we allow him to roam the farm as he sees fit and if we do forest hacks he comes with us, he plods along with his little legs trying to keep up.
 We love them both to bits!
 We already have so many lovely and special memories with these two and we know that there will many more!”

 Rehoming HAPPA Millie has also opened up the door again for Dave Tidwell who recently got back on a horse after being out of the saddle for 30years!

 This really has been such a successful rehoming story for HAPPA and the family and we are so thrilled that her new owners have continued with her training.
-HAPPA Millie has been given a second chance in life and we feel so happy and proud to have been able to give HAPPA Millie the opportunity to find such loving owners.
+HAPPA Millie has been given a Second Chance in life and we feel so happy to find such loving owners.
 She is a stunning horse who is beautiful in both form and nature.